 Marketing demands the flexibility and prowess to understand how long-time best practices and current-day trends coexist and complement each other.
-So how should marketers be changing up their approach to Netnography in 2017?
+So how should marketers be changing up their approach to Netnography?

 Observation over asking

 First a quick refresher on Netnography – for anyone new to the term.
 According to MarTech, “Netnography is the branch of ethnography (the scientific description of the customs of individual peoples and cultures) that analyses the free behaviour of individuals on the Internet that uses online marketing research techniques to provide useful insights.
 The term was coined by Robert Kozinets.”